usbpc/AudiblePodcastFeed/docs/AUTOMATE_DOWNLOADING.md

 </ul>

 The service is only executed when the <code>docker.service</code> exists and is running.
-To allow enabeling the timer unit on system boot it is marked as wanted by
+To allow enabeling the timer unit on system boot, it is marked as wanted by
 <code>timers.target</code>.
 </details>